verrazzano/docs/content/en/docs/guides/oam-application-deployment-guide.md

    This step causes the validation and creation of the component resource.
    No other resources or objects are created as a result.
-   Application configurations applied in the future may reference this component model.
+   Application configurations applied in the future may reference this component resource.

 1. Apply the application configuration.